qstommyshu/grind/day02/README.md

 ```

 This is incorrect as I didn't check the `min_len` in every step I shrink the array, but it still get the big idea.
 I think this shows skills to translate my thought to code is fine, but still not there yet.
 More practice should help!

+I didn't do spiral matrix today... but I read about it and got the general idea of it.
+Hopefully I can pick it up at some point.